-Finish Requirements
+2. Finish Requirements

-• Existing deck should have the same finish as a new deck.
-No projections or voids should be present in the concrete surface.

-- If the concrete finish is rougher or smoother than a light hair broom finish, consult NEOGARD® for additional surface preparation procedures. - Water curing of structural concrete patches is the preferred method.
+- Existing deck should have the same finish as a new deck.
+No projections or voids should be present in the concrete surface. - If the concrete finish is rougher or smoother than a light hair broom finish, consult NEOGARD[®] for additional surface preparation procedures. - Water curing of structural concrete patches is the preferred method.
 However, if a curing compound is to be used, it must be of the sodium silicate type.
 Other types of curing compounds require prior written approval by NEOGARD[®].
 Chlorinated rubber, wax or resin based curing compounds must not be used. - Deck must be free from contaminants such as oils, tars, asphalts, grease, dirt, etc., prior to coating.
 Solvent based products are incompatible with asphaltic compounds.

-Methods for Preparing Existing Concrete Deck
+3. Methods for Preparing Existing Concrete Deck

-- Deck should be cleaned using NEOGARD® 8500 BioDegradable Cleaner (BDC) concentrate with water, and stiff bristle brooms or a power scrubber.
+- Deck should be cleaned using NEOGARD[®]'s 8500 BioDegradable Cleaner (BDC) concentrate with water, and stiff bristle brooms or a power scrubber.
 Completely rinse away residue.
 Scrub solution with stiff bristle broom and allow to stand for approximately 15 minutes.
 Do not allow the solution to dry.
 Thoroughly rinse to remove all residue. - Heavily contaminated areas may require mechanical grinding or chipping before washing. - Shot-blast, acid etch or sandblast deck as follows:

-Shot-Blasting (Preferred for Remedial Application)
+Shot-blasting (Preferred for Remedial Application)

 - Proper care and procedure should be taken to leave the concrete surface as unopened as possible.
 Shot-blasting is the preferred method to remove unacceptable curing compounds.
-Mechanically prepare surface by shot-blasting to industry standard surface texture (ICRI's CSP3 or CSP4) without causing additional surface defects in deck surface. - Shot-blasting does not replace acid etching on expansive type concrete decks. - Improper shot-blasting may cause "pinholes" in concrete surfaces which can result in blister problems during coating application and in the finished system. - Shot-blasting will not remove projections on surface of concrete.
+Mechanically prepare surface by shot-blasting to industry standard surface texture (ICRI's CSP3 - CSP4) without causing additional surface defects in deck surface.
+Note: Shot-blasting does not remove deep penetrating oil, grease, tar or asphalt stains.
+Proper cleaning procedures should be followed to ensure proper bonding of the deck coating. - Shot-blasting does not replace acid etching on expansive type concrete decks. - Improper shot-blasting may cause "pinholes" in concrete surfaces which can result in blister problems during coating application and in the finished system. - Shot-blasting will not remove projections on surface of concrete.
 These should be ground off prior to coating application.